PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/3-key-architecture-decisions.md

 Did the availability of tutorials, community support, or other resources influence your choice?

 1) Python is a very well supported, and easy to learn language, making it our main choice.
+2) Django is a well supported framework with plenty of assistance online.

 ### 4.3.
 Future Adaptability